ninelabs/ninelabs.com/_posts/2015-10-05-growing-smart.md

 Kellye is a 2012 graduate of the University of Georgia, where she received her Bachelor of Arts in Political Science degree, along with a minor in dance.
 She then devoted her time and talents to GivingPoint, ultimately taking on the role of Sr. Digital Strategist by managing the ongoing development and advancement of the company’s website and social media platforms.
 We couldn’t be more excited that she’s joining the Nine Labs family.

-In summary, it takes a great team to make great design happen, and Nine Labs has it.
+In short, it takes a great team to make great design happen, and Nine Labs has it.
 We believe the future is bright and that we are staffed with the best people to get us there.
 Cheers to what lies ahead!